sburnett/bismark-release-manager/README.md

 is often not a good idea to push an upgrade to all routers without first testing it.
 To push the upgrade to a small set of routers:

-    brm packages upgrade djelibeybi ar71xx bismark_mgmt HEAD-21 canary
+    brm packages upgrade djelibeybi ar71xx bismark_mgmt HEAD-21 testbed

-Here, *canary* is a set of routers operated by members of our research group who are less bothered by occasional hiccups.
+Here, *testbed* refers to the group of routers we created earlier.

-Run `brm commit` and `brm deploy` to deploy the changes to the router deployment.
+As before, run `brm commit` and `brm deploy` to deploy the changes to the router deployment.

 Creating a New Experiment
 -------------------------

-Suppose you want to install an new measurement experiment called `HappinessMonitor`, which tries to measure the general well-being of home network users.
+Suppose you want to install an new measurement experiment called *HappinessMonitor*, which tries to measure the general well-being of home network users.
 You want to deploy it on a set of routers after they have been deployed in the field.

 First, build the packages necessary for this experiment.
-For example, `HappinessMonitor` might need a package called `bismark-measure-happiness`.
+For example, *HappinessMonitor* might need a package called `bismark-measure-happiness`.
 You need to build the package for each release and architecture on which you want it to run.

 Next, create a new experiment:

-    brm experiments new BismarkHappiness
+    brm experiments new HappinessMonitor

 This will prompt you to enter a display name for the experiment (*i.e.*, the name that we will show to users) and a brief description of the experiment.